Canadian Opera CompanyThe COC is the largest opera company in Canada, and one of the largest producers of opera in North America.

 Wynonna EarpWynonna Earp is a Canadian-American supernatural Western horror television series based on the comic book series by Beau Smith, aired by SyFy (NBCU) in the US, and Space (Bell Media) in Canada.

 Like most shows based off of comic books, Wynonna Earp has a very dedicated, yet critical fan-base.
-Engaged by our friends at Digital Howard, we were tasked with creating an engaging digital experience which would run during the air of season two of the show.
+Engaged by our friends at Digital Howard, we were tasked with creating an engaging digital experience which would run during the airing of season two.
 It needed to be on-point with the lore, and interesting enough to keep the 'Earpers' (Wynonna Earp fans) intrigued in-between episodes.

 We proposed building a digital experience which would allow the Earpers to vicariously experience a story-line running parallel to the aired episodes.
 Fans were given access to Officer Haught's desktop computer at the Purgatory Sheriffs Department, as well as her mobile phone, through which content was released several times a week.
 Fans examined images, emails, phone messages, and video in order to solve puzzles leading out to other digital properties, and then ultimately solving the case.